-UX Design (or, User Experience Design) involves all the elements connected to positively impacting a human’s experience with a company and, more precisely, the company’s interactive system, such as their website, application, and so on.
+UX Design (aka User Experience Design) involves all the elements connected to positively impacting a human’s experience with a company; more precisely, that company’s interactive system, such as their website, application, and so on.

 In order to be effective, the interaction and experience must be exemplary and meet the needs and goals of the user.
 To achieve this, you must design well-structured web pages with high usability and engaging visual design.
 UX Design pulls from many different disciplines, and one discipline in particular is becoming increasingly relevant: Psychology.